 Definitely!
 Cocoa butter is loaded with vitamin E, which is integral for slowing down the skin’s aging process, and therefore it’s a great idea to use a natural butter on your tattoo as often as possible.

 You must remember that a tattoo will only ever look as good as the skin it was created on, meaning that the better you look after the area by ensuring it’s always well moisturized and well-nourished, the longer it will continue to look bright and vibrant.

 If one of your older tattoos has begun to look a little dull and lifeless, then this is the perfect time to begin adding a little bit of cocoa butter to the area once or twice a day.

 As the oils begin to soak into the skin, they will begin to visually boost the contrast and depth levels within the tattoo, making the ink look fresher and visibly newer-looking almost instantly.
 If you tend to have acne breakouts in the area of your tattoo, you may want to avoid cocoa butter.

 What’s The Best Cocoa Butter For Tattoos?

-Whilst all natural cocoa butters should be equally as good for your tattoos as each other, this Unrefined Cocoa Butter by Sky Organics has been my favorite for a while and has been getting some brilliant reviews recently.
+While all-natural cocoa butters should be equally as good for your tattoos as each other, this Unrefined Cocoa Butter by Sky Organics has been my favorite for a while and has been getting some brilliant reviews from others.

-Not only is it great for your skin and tattoos, it also has many more uses, as shown in the product description and within the many highly-rated customer reviews that have been written about it recently.
+Not only is it great for your skin and tattoos, but it also has many more uses, as shown in the product description and within the many highly-rated customer reviews that have been written about it recently.

-Cocoa butter is a great natural alternative to use on a tattoo – either by applying it to new ink to help aid the healing process, or by rubbing it into an older, slightly less well-conditioned tattoos in order bring out the colors and give it some added depth and vibrancy in order to restore it to its former glory.
+Cocoa butter is a great natural alternative to use on a tattoo – either by applying it to new ink to help aid the healing process, or by rubbing it into older, slightly less well-conditioned tattoos in order bring out the colors and give it some added depth and vibrancy in order to restore it to its former glory.